 ● Decrease drying time and reduce static

-● Enable the HV Dryer to replace most brushing, which reduces coat damage and effort
+● Enable the Force Dryer to replace most brushing, which reduces coat damage and effort

-● lessen likelihood of irritation from detegents or other ingredients
+● Lessen likelihood of irritation from detergents or other potential harsh ingredients

 ● Soothe and moisturize skin